-Check our our newest edition of eSolutions which focuses on Suicide Prevention in Primary Care, containing a profile of a New York FQHC, common suicide warning signs, featured resources, and more!
+Check our an edition of eSolutions which focuses on Suicide Prevention in Primary Care, containing a profile of a New York FQHC, common suicide warning signs, featured resources, and more!

 The Suicide Resource Prevention Center, funded by SAMHSA, provides technical assistance, training, and materials to increase the knowledge of professionals serving people at risk for suicide.

 The 2012 National Strategy for Suicide Prevention: Goals and Objectives for Action is a joint effort by the U.S. Surgeon General and the National Action Alliance for Suicide Prevention.
 The strategy provides clear strategic directions with specific goals and objectives to guide suicide prevention actions in the U.S. over the next ten years.
 Check out the National Strategy for Suicide Prevention overview.

 Suicide Prevention Toolkit for Rural Primary Care, developed by Western Interstate Commission for Higher Education (WICHE) Mental Health Program, in collaboration with the Suicide Prevention Resource Center, assists rural primary care providers in effectively identifying and intervening with individuals who are suicidal.